CDE K-3 Evidence-Based Reading Requirements

 How will my completion of these courses be documented?

 CDE is currently working on a system for teachers to submit documentation of meeting the training requirement.
-They anticipate having more information about the process in the fall of 2020.
+They anticipate having more information about the process in late spring, 2021.
 As more information becomes available, this webpage will be updated.